Liability Car Insurance

 Speeding is one of the most common factors that determine comparative negligence.
 Those seconds can make the difference between a collision and a narrow miss.
 If a car crash occurs while the driver was using his cell phone, a jury may find him partially at fault.
 Another common negligent factor is distracted driving.
 If the driver was distracted, the driver’s recovery will be reduced.
 Often, speeding laws differ by state.

 Pure comparative negligence applies to any type of accident.
-When two drivers share fault, both may be held liable.
+When two drivers share a fault.
+Then both may be liable.
 However, it can still happen when both were partially at fault.
 For example, Jane’s car was speeding down a street when a driver suddenly makes a left turn.
 The insurance company will determine who is at fault in the accident and compensate the claimant for their losses.
-For this reason, it is imperative that both drivers have adequate insurance coverage.
+For this reason, both drivers must have adequate insurance coverage.

 Comparative negligence car insurance laws are difficult to understand.
 It is important to know the law before filing a claim.
 If you were 10% at fault, you’ll be eligible for compensation even if the other driver was 100% at fault.
 For example, in Florida, you can receive compensation from the other driver if you were more at fault in an accident than the other driver was.
-In some cases, this can be challenging, but it’s possible to get compensation for damages from a driver who was more at fault than you were.
+In some cases, this can be challenging.
+But it is possible to recover damages from a driver who is more at fault than you.

 If you’re at fault in an accident, you’ll have to prove that you are at least fifty percent at fault.
 If you’re more than fifty percent at fault, you may be eligible to collect only half of the money you’re entitled to receive.
 This is also known as the “50 percent bar rule.”